bangawayoo/nlp-watermarking/README.md

 After installing `torch` and `transformers`, setup the environment by `bash setup.sh` in the container. <br>

+## Watermarking Your Content
+Instead of running it on a public dataset, you can try watermarking your own text.
+To do this, go to `./demo.py` and change the following variables:
+`
+raw_text, custom_keywords
+`.
+You can try out the different configurations (e.g. components, keyword ratios, etc) or run as is by `python ./demo.py`.

 ## Reproducing Results
 ### Watermarking
 Shell scripts for watermarking (embed and extract) under corruption and without corruption